Memnoch the Devil: Reception

 Maryanne Booth reviewed Memnoch: The Devil for Arcane magazine, rating it a 4 out of 10 overall.
 Booth comments that "If this is the last of the Vampire Chronicles, it's a dismal conclusion to an inspiring series of books that won Anne Rice many admirers."
+Michael McLeod writing for Orlando Sentinel described the book as a cross between a creature feature and The 700 Club and said that Rice's "[...] proportions are so epic that her dark hero gets lost among them."